 - PCC faculty will be reimbursed for no more than three hours (at the PCC Special Projects Rate) for each course assessed.
 Faculty will be paid for their mileage to assessment sites, but will not be paid for the travel time to the assessment site.

 - Complete a bi-weekly time and mileage sheet and submit to the Dual Credit office for processing at RC 3 226.

 - Site visit with classroom observation

-- Syllabus and materials review (there is a Dual Credit Course Assessment Form for this)
+- Syllabus and materials review (there is a Dual Credit Site Visit Form for this)

-- Review of graded student work (not done as part of normal PCC course evaluations but important for Dual Credit to establish that college expectations are met by students who successfully complete the course).
+- Review of graded student work (important for Dual Credit to establish that college expectations are met by students who successfully complete the course).

 - Student evaluations:

-- If the approval/evaluation of a course for on-campus delivery must be carried out by an "appropriate content expert", then it is acceptable for this to be a standard applied to Dual Credit courses.
-However, if this is not required for approval/assessment in on-campus courses, it should not be applied to Dual Credit.
+- If the evaluation of a course must be carried out by an “appropriate [PCC] content expert”, then it is acceptable for this to be a standard applied to Dual Credit courses.
+However, if this is not required for evaluation in on-campus courses, it should not be applied to Dual Credit.

 Clarification of Subject Area Committee (SAC) Role in Dual Credit